“Deoxyribonucleic acid, DNA is the genetic material of us, made up of the deoxy sugar, phosphate and nitrogenous bases.”

 The nucleotide is a structural building block of DNA.
 Each nucleotide joint with the nucleotide of another strand with the hydrogen bond and other adjacent nucleotides with the phosphodiester bond.

 By bonding with the hydrogen bonds and phosphodiester bonds, the nucleotides create a helical structure of DNA.
 A nucleotide without phosphate is called a nucleoside (deoxyribonucleoside).

-Some methylated nucleotides are also found in nature that help activate and deactivate the gene expression and protecting genetic information.
+Some methylated nucleotides are also found in nature that helps activate and deactivate gene expression and protect genetic information.